kiyoad/docker-devenv-jp/README.md

 ### MacOSX

-1. Prepare `docker 1.9.1`, `docker-machine 0.5.6` and `jq 1.5`.
+1. Prepare `docker 1.9.1`, `docker-machine 0.5.6`.
 This is the version at the time of operation check.
 I used the `brew` to install.
 1. Copy your `id_rsa.pub` to the same directory as `Dockerfile`.
 1. Run `./mac_docker_build.sh`.
 1. Change `export_local_dir` in `mac_docker_run.sh` to your working directory.